-SAS Enterprise Guide provides a graphical interface into the SAS programming language.
-Wizards and menu options enable you to quickly generate graphical projects, tasks, and process flows.
-The process flows analyze data, generate graphs, generate reports, and publish reports.
+SAS Enterprise Guide provides a graphical interface and a task structure for the SAS programming language.
+Wizards and menu options enable you to quickly generate projects, tasks, and process flows.
+The process flows analyze data, create graphs, and generate reports.
 Behind each process flow is a SAS program that you can execute and edit.